 New route Rennes-Strasbourg all year long

-Direct flights between Rennes and Strasbourg are operated all year long, on Mondays, Wednesdays, Fridays and Sundays with HOP!
+Direct flights between Rennes and Strasbourg are operated all year long, on Mondays, and Fridays with HOP!
 Air France.

 You can also fly to Strasbourg all year round via Lyon with Air France.

 Climate : continental.
 The weather is characterised by quite large variations in temperature from season to season.
 Summers are fairly hot and stormy, whereas the winters are cold and dry.
 Snow falls frequently.
 Spring and summer are pleasant.

 Currency : Euro